kaziarman23/helio-pet-product-page-task/README.md

 - ✅ Persistent cart state using `localStorage` (retained on page refresh).
 - ✅ Follows the restriction: **Raw HTML, CSS, JavaScript only** — no frameworks or libraries used.

-## 📁 File Structure

-helio-pet-cart/
-├── index.html # Main HTML file (Product page)
-├── style.css # All styles written manually
-├── script.js # All cart logic and interactivity
-├── public/ # Contains all images used in the project └── README.md # Project documentation

 ## 🛠 Features

 - Responsive design